Softorage/HugoTheme-VibrantShadows/README.md

 ## Contributing

-If you have a tip, feedback or issues, please [open an issue here].If you think 'Vibrant Shadows' theme could benefit from some features, or there is something that needs to be fixed, please open an issue at least 2-3 days prior to [opening a PR].
+If you have a tip, feedback or issues, please [open an issue here](https://github.com/Softorage/HugoTheme-VibrantShadows/issues).If you think 'Vibrant Shadows' theme could benefit from some features, or there is something that needs to be fixed, please open an issue at least 2-3 days prior to [opening a PR](https://github.com/Softorage/HugoTheme-VibrantShadows/pulls).
 If you think there is something that needs to be fixed and which isn't of much significance (say a typo), you may open a PR directly.

 Anyone contributing, benefits equally from others' contributions.